xcratch/xcx-example/README.md

 ## ✨ What You can Do with Xcratch

-Open [Xcratch Example](https://yokobond.github.io/xcratch/?project=https://yokobond.github.io/xcratch-example/examples/Xcratch%20Example.sb3) to look at what you can do with Xcratch.
+Open [Example Project](https://yokobond.github.io/xcratch/?project=https://yokobond.github.io/xcratch-example/examples/xcratchExample.sb3) to look at what you can do with "Xcratch Example" extension.

 This project using "Xcratch Example" extension which add an extra-block "do it" to normal Scratch.
 This "do it" block executes string in its input field as a sentence in Javascript and return the result.